 - Season to taste with salt and pepper if desired.

-You might also enjoy my best Lasagna Recipe (which includes pesto!), Easy Pasta Carbonara, and Mushroom Risotto Recipe.
+You might also enjoy my Italian-inspired 15 minute Easy Pasta Carbonara, and Mushroom Risotto Recipes as well.

 - Total Time: 10 minutes